Screen time: Mental health effects

 As previously discussed, sleep and screen time are heavily impacted by the other and can lead to affecting one's behavior as well.
 If someone does not get an adequate amount of sleep, it can affect their behavior and performance for the day.
 High amounts of screen time also can significantly affect a person's mental health, although some have called these findings into question.
-With screen usage increasing as time progresses, adults have begun spending more and more time focusing their attention of screens.
+Excessive screen usages is linked with many mental health effects in children.
+In a systematic review done by Santos et al. it pointed out that social media use was linked with depressive symptoms among mostly girls and that recreational screen time was linked to negative psychological effects on these children and teens.
+With screen usage increasing as time progresses, adults have begun spending more and more time focusing their attention of screens and not their own kids.
 This time spent sitting and viewing a screen has been linked to mental health effects such as anxiety and depression.
 Adults who spend six hours or greater using screen time are more likely to suffer from moderate to severe depression.
 This increased use in screen time has been shown to be directly correlated with an increased chance of depression in adults.
 With this added risk, lack of sleep plays a major role in a healthy mindset, and without proper rest, mental health can degrade at a higher rate.